DavideAlidosi/May9/ReadMe.txt

 Release Note
-Tested and develop on Autodesk Maya 2019.2
-Autodesk Arnold MtoA 3.2.0 or higher is highly suggested
+Tested and develop on Autodesk Maya 2019.2 and MtoA 3.2.2 Autodesk Arnold MtoA 3.2.2 or higher is highly suggested

 Licenses